-Net cash inflow before financing activities in the year was £82m (2016: £6m outflow), reflecting the increase in cash from operations and reduced investment.
+Net cash outflow before financing activities in the year was £21m (31 March 2017: £82m inflow), reflecting the decrease in cash from operations.

 Non-financial key performance indicators

 For an understanding of the Group's operational performance, non-financial key performance indicators are outlined in the Strategic Report of the ENWL Annual Report and Consolidated Financial Statements.